Free guide

 1. Start Up Loans (government-backed)

-£500–£25,000 per director (up to £100,000 per company), fixed 6% interest, 1–5 year terms, no arrangement fee, plus 12 months' free mentoring.
-It's a personal loan for business use, so no trading history needed — the standard first cheque for pre-revenue and early-trading businesses under three years old (five years for a second loan).
+£500–£25,000 per founder (up to £100,000 per company across four co-founders), fixed 7.5% interest, 1–5 year terms, no application fee, no early repayment fee, plus up to 12 months' free mentoring.
+It's a personal loan for business use, so no trading history needed — the standard first cheque for pre-revenue and early-trading businesses.
+The rate rose from 6% to 7.5% on 6 April 2026, and the eligibility window widened at the same time from 36 months of trading to 60 months; anyone who drew down before that date keeps 6% for the life of their loan.

 2. Grants